Frequently Asked Questions

 This refers to adults who are eligible for Medicaid under the Affordable Care Act expansion (income up to approximately 138% of the federal poverty level).

-How do I know if I am exempt?
+How do I know if I am excluded ?

 Some people do not have to follow the community engagement requirements.
-This is called being exempt.
-You might be exempt if you are in the following groups:
+This is called being excluded.
+You might be excluded if you are in the following groups:

 How is “medically frail” defined?

-Federal law uses the term “medically frail” for people who have serious health problems.
+Federal law uses the term “medically frail” for people who have a medical condition or health needs that impact their ability to work or do other community engagement activities.

 You might be “medically frail” if you: